harry90911/ecommerce_item_crawler/README.md

 # momo_crawler
 A multi-threading crawler to crawl site-wise items from e-commerce website.
-This multi-threading is implemented with proxies.
+The multi-threading is implemented with proxies.